adalton/apue3/Chapter03/Readme.md

 1. When reading or writing a disk file, are the functions described in this chapter really unbuffered?
 Explain.

+   When we say *unbuffered* here, we mean "unbuffered in userspace".
+The data read/written here likely go through the kernel's buffer cache When writing to a block device, the kernel will write an entire block.
+   A single `write()` might not write an entire block, and subsequent calls to `write()` might need to write to the same block.
+Rather than read the block, update a part of it, and write it back for every call to `write`, the kernel can cache the block in memory and flush (`sync`) it back to disk later.

 2. Write your own `dup2` function that behaves the same way as the `dup2` function described in Section 3.12, without calling the `fcntl` function.
    Be sure to handle errors correctly.